Package 'cffr'

 Description

-A dataset containing the mapping between the License strings observed on CRAN packages and its (approximate) match on the SPDX License List.
+A dataset containing the mapping between the License strings observed on CRAN packages and their approximate match on the SPDX License List.

 Format